bjbzrc/book-catalog/README.md

 # Book Catalog
-An iOS 15+ Core Data app that lets a user store books to a catalog.
+An iOS 15+ Core Data app that lets a user store books to a persistent catalog.
+Made to demonstrate the CRUD capabilities of SwiftUI and Core Data.

 ![alt text](Screenshots/mainView.png "Overview")